Let me be perfectly clear: I don’t know anything about wine. The wine I drink has to meet maybe three requirements:

 The Price: $11.99

-' Grilled Fish Tacos with Mango-Cucumber-Mint Salsa.
+The Suggestion: Pairing with Gail Simmons' Grilled Fish Tacos with Mango-Cucumber-Mint Salsa.
 Gail has recently become the National Wine Ambassador for Estancia and as part of her official duties has come up with two recipes for two different types of wine.
 I chose to showcase the Chardonnay because I drank all of the Pinot Noir while making/eating spaghetti, but we’ll get to that later.
 I've always liked Gail.
 She's pretty and tough and loves food.
-Also her first answer in this interview
+Also her first answer in this interview is my favorite.

 Some Notes from Gail: